Joseph Coelho: Career

-Before being published Coelho worked extensively in schools engaging young people with literacy through the medium of poetry running session through Performance Poetry Organisation Apples and Snakes, The Poetry Society, Creative Partnerships.
-Coelho often runs CPD sessions with teachers sharing ways to engage young people with poetry.
+Before being published, Coelho worked extensively in schools, engaging young people with literacy through the medium of poetry, running sessions through Performance Poetry Organisation Apples and Snakes, The Poetry Society, and Creative Partnerships.
+Coelho often runs CPD sessions with teachers, sharing ways to engage young people with poetry.

-At the London Book Fair in 2012 Coelho met Janetta Otter-Barry, the founder of Otter-Barry books.
+At the London Book Fair in 2012, Coelho met Janetta Otter-Barry, the founder of Otter-Barry books.
 This interaction launched Coelho's career as an author and published poet.
 In 2014 Coelho published Werewolf Club Rules, a poetry anthology which was awarded the Centre for Literacy in Primary Poetry Award.
 Coelho's second independent collection, Overheard in a Tower Block, was shortlisted for the Centre for Literacy in Primary Poetry Award in 2018.

-Coelho has written over 20 books for young people spanning picture books, middle-grade and YA.
-Coelho's debut picture book Luna Loves Library day with Fiona Lumbers was nominated for the 2018 Kate Greenaway Medal and Chosen as one of the Nation’s top 25 stories to share by World Book Day UK.
-Coelho's debut YA verse novel, The Girl Who Became A Tree was shortlisted for the CILIP Carnegie Medal and the CILIP Kate Greenaway Medal and received a Special Mention for the 2021 Bologna Ragazzi Poetry Award.
+Coelho has written numerous books for young people, spanning picture books, middle-grade and YA.
+His debut picture book Luna Loves Library Day, with Fiona Lumbers, was nominated for the 2018 Kate Greenaway Medal and chosen as one of the nation's top 25 stories to share by World Book Day UK.

+Coelho's debut YA verse novel, The Girl Who Became a Tree was shortlisted for the CILIP Carnegie Medal and the CILIP Kate Greenaway Medal and received a Special Mention for the 2021 Bologna Ragazzi Poetry Award.

 Coelho is a children's author and poet who is committed to making the reading and writing of poetry accessible to all.
-As part of these efforts, in 2018 he created resources for Key Stage 1 and Key Stage 2 students on understanding poetry.
+As part of these efforts, in 2018, he created resources for Key Stage 1 and Key Stage 2 students on understanding poetry.
 The resources included a series of videos explaining the different formats of poetry, how to perform poetry and how to interpret poetry.